splch/heirs-of-nyx/README.md

 make gb
 ```

-There should now be a new `Pirates Folly.gb` file in the `build/gb/` directory.
+There should now be a new `Skullduggery.gb` file in the `build/gb/` directory.

 Alternatively, you can upload the ROM to an emulator site like @Juchi's [GameBoy emulator](https://juchi.github.io/gameboy.js/) and run it.
 To use `Emulicious.jar`, install the Java runtime (`openjdk-*-jre`) and run `java -jar Emulicious.jar`.